After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 “If they wanted to be law enforcement, they should have put their application in and gone through the hiring process,” he said.

 One man carrying a handgun who appeared to be with the Kenosha Guard identified himself on Tuesday night as Joe, a 29-year-old Marine Corps veteran.
-He said there were 3,000 people in the group “armed and ready” and that police weren’t defending the city.
+He said that there were 3,000 people in the group “armed and ready” and that police weren’t defending the city.

 “Ain’t nothing being done,” he said.
 “We’re the only ones.”

-The sheriff of Kenosha County, David Beth, said on Wednesday that it appeared the shooter was a member of a militia group, although he did not offer evidence of that.
+The sheriff of Kenosha County, David Beth, said on Wednesday that he thought Rittenhouse was a member of a militia group but he wasn’t sure.
 Beth told a news conference that he had been asked by a member of the community to deputize a citizen militia to help maintain order.

 Facebook early Wednesday removed the Kenosha Guard page, as well as the personal profile for Mathewson, the former alderman, for violating the company’s policies on militia organizations — part of broader rules about “dangerous individuals and organizations.”
 Mathewson, who was an administrator of the guard’s page, will not get his profile back, according to a Facebook official, who discussed these details on the condition of anonymity because of the threat of violence surrounding them.
 A page maintained by Mathewson, as a former public figure, remains active, with nearly 5,000 followers.